 It isn't eco-friendly as it contains silicone to promote water beading and to resist water staining.

 |Better Boat Marine Polish with Carnauba Wax|

 Check price on Amazon - Marine Polish with Carnauba Wax protects surfaces from corrosion, algae, UV rays, saltwater and more.
 The long-lasting high-gloss shine resists grime for glossy shine.
 It's safe for fiberglass, gelcoat, plastics and painted surfaces.
+Use a microfiber cloth to get a high-gloss shine.
 It does contain petroleum distillates.

 It seems that paying a lot extra for marine wax is a waste of time.
 Car wax does the same things as it protects against water, sun, fading and discoloration, so why spend the extra dollars.

 The only time I would promote marine wax is if it is competitively priced or is an eco-friendly version to protect aquatic plants and wildlife.
 There are many products out there, but I thought I would highlight my favorites, as well as some eco-options, should you feel the need to get your boat to gleam by going green.

 Whichever you choose, make sure you maintain your vessel so that it gives you pleasure for years to come.
 And remember: Wax on, wax off.